Baxi0116/vue-clusterize/README.md

-# vue-clusterize
+# vue-clusterize-fixed

+This repo is a fork of [vue-clusterize](https://github.com/vue-comps/vue-clusterize) by [Paul Pflugradt](https://github.com/paulpflug)

 An implementation of [Clusterize.js](https://nexts.github.io/Clusterize.js/) in [vue](http://vuejs.org/).

 Works similar to `v-for` but only takes enough data to fill the viewport  3 times.
 This data is then splitted into three clusters which will move and get filled with the right data on scrolling.

 ### [Demo](https://vue-comps.github.io/vue-clusterize/)